鶹madou

 MFA

-Lisa Myeonjoo (with Diana Baker Smith)
+Lisa Myeonjoo, Kinship and Diasporic Art (with Diana Baker Smith)

 Evgenia (Jenny) Anagnostopoulou, Untitled (topic: curatorial experiments and the global souths) (with Diana Baker Smith)